Carmustine (BiCNU ®)

 Risk of infection

-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

-Feeling tired is a common side effect of chemotherapy, especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with some gentle exercise, such as short walks, which will help.
-If tiredness is making you feel sleepy, don’t operate or drive machinery.
+Feeling very tired is a common side effect.
+It’s often worse towards the end of treatment and for some weeks after it’s finished.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

-Less common side effects
+Less common side effects of carmustine

 Back to top

 Changes to your heartbeat

 Carmustine may cause changes to your heartbeat.
 This doesn’t usually cause serious problems and goes back to normal after treatment finishes.
 Let your doctor know if you notice your heartbeat is irregular, fast or slow.
 If you get pain in your chest or feel dizzy, go to your doctor straight away.
 You may have tests to check your heart before treatment.